Prospects for constraining interacting dark energy models from gravitational wave and gamma ray burst joint observation: Introduction

 In this paper, we aim to investigate the impacts of the future GW standard siren observations on the constraint of the coupling between dark energy and dark matter.
-Although some authors have discussed these related issues \citep{Li:2019ajo,Jin:2022tdf,Yang:2019bpr}, here we highlight two improvements in this paper: (i) We investigate the IDE models more comprehensively, considering the interaction term proportional to not only the density of cold dark matter, but also the density of dark energy. (ii) In the previous studies about constraints on cosmology with future GW observations, the simulated process of GW standard sirens is too rough.
-Based on the latest studies about joint GW-$\gamma$ ray burst (GRB) observations, we construct a mock catalogue of standard sirens from ET by considering the coincidences with a future GRB detector, which makes it more reasonable to more realistically forecast the constraints on the IDE models by the future GW standard siren data.
+Although some authors have discussed these related issues \citep{Li:2019ajo,Jin:2022tdf,Yang:2019bpr}, we highlight some improvements in this paper as follows.

+In previous studies on constraints on cosmology with future GW observations \citep{Li:2019ajo}, the simulated process of GW standard sirens was too rough.
+It was common to assume that ET could detect 1000 GW standard sirens, which is only a rough estimation.
+However, determining the redshift for a GW standard siren requires the observation of the EM counterpart.
+One effective method is to detect a temporally coincident $\gamma$-ray burst (GRB) that can be precisely localized.
+In this paper, we consider the possibility of simultaneous detection of a joint GW-GRB event.
+Based on the latest studies about joint GW-GRB observations, we construct a mock catalog of standard sirens from ET by considering the coincidences with a GRB detector.
+This makes it more reasonable to realistically predict the constraints on the IDE models by the future GW standard siren data.

+In the simulated process of GW, the previous studies \citep{Li:2019ajo,Jin:2022tdf,Yang:2019bpr} adopted the $\Lambda$CDM model with the parameters taken from the Planck 2018 results \citep{Planck:2018vyg}, $\Omega_m=0.315$ and $H_0=67.4~\mathrm{km~s^{-1}~Mpc^{-1}}$, as the fiducial cosmology.
+However, the late-universe observations, the local type Ia supernovae (SN Ia) data calibrated by the distance ladder, reported a high value of the Hubble constant $H_0=73.2\pm1.3~\mathrm{km~s^{-1}~Mpc^{-1}}$ \citep{Riess:2020fzl}, which is in tension with the Planck data.
+As an independent probe of the late universe, GW data are more likely to infer a $H_0$ value matched with the one inferred by SN Ia data.
+Therefore, to discuss how robust the constraints on the IDE models from GWs are when the fiducial cosmology is altered, we will simulate the GW data based on two different fiducial $H_0$ values, respectively, and discuss their constraints on the IDE models.

+In the previous papers \citep{Li:2019ajo,Jin:2022tdf,Yang:2019bpr}, the interaction terms between dark energy and dark matter are considered proportional to the density of cold dark matter.
+However, the physical mechanism of the interaction is unclear at present.
+More discussions of the possibilities would be helpful.
+In this paper, we will not only consider the interaction terms proportional to the density of cold dark matter but also the interaction terms proportional to the density of dark energy.